Site icon Frontline Education

 What’s bigger than the Baby Boom and poised to take over the workforce?
-A new generation of teachers, more commonly known as the millennial generation.
+A new generation of teachers: millennials.

-Born between 1980 and 1996, this multi-tasking, technologically-inclined group will make up half of the U.S. workforce by 2020, and 75 percent by 2025.
+Born between 1980 and 1996, this multi-tasking, technologically-inclined group will make up 75 percent of the U.S. workforce by 2025.
 In education, those numbers could be even higher, as 1.6 million new teachers will be hired over the next several years as veteran educators retire.

 But relatively few millennials choose teaching as a career — a trend that doesn’t look promising for school districts looking to continue hiring from deep applicant pools and keep student/teacher ratios low.
 It’s increasingly important that district and school leaders develop strategies targeted at recruiting, hiring and retaining millennial teachers.